tradecloud/tradecloud-docs-api-v2/company/list-connected-companies.md

 ---

 # List your connections
-Yoc can find all connected companies using `connected=true` parameter
+Yoc can find all your connected companies using the `connected=true` parameter

 ## Request